g-martens/ansible-references/config/README.md

 3. ~/.ansible.cfg (in home directory)
 4. /etc/ansible/ansible.cfg

-The precendence order is from top to bottom.
+The precedence order is from top to bottom.

 ## Example of an ansible.cfg file